mastercomfig/mastercomfig/docs/README.md

 ### 3. Download and Install

-Download the files of your choice from the
+Download the VPK files of your choice from the
 [latest release](https://github.com/mastercoms/mastercomfig/releases/latest),
-and then drag them to your `tf/custom` folder.
+and then drag them **directly** to your `tf/custom` folder.
+Do not put the VPKs in a folder inside your `custom` folder, put them in the `custom` folder itself.
+You don't have to rename anything either, just drag the files as is into `custom`.

 To get to `tf/custom`, right click Team Fortress 2 in your Steam library, click **Properties**, go to the **Local Files** tab, and then click the